jcorritone/The-Big-What-If-Dance/README.md

 # The Big (What-If) Dance

-**Author:** Joseph Corritone, Travis Delgado, Owen Hom, Tyler Hooper
+**Authors:** Joseph Corritone, Travis Delgado, Owen Hom, Tyler Hooper
 **Last Updated:** November 2025

 *Originally developed as part of a group project for STAT 479 (Sports Analytics) at UW-Madison*